hindolb/EDBT23/README.md

 4. Upload the Jupyter notebook in Google Colab
 5. The text section in the notebook provide the description
 6. Execute the codes sequentially- code running from the middle may face data inavailability and/or dependencies, since codes in previous cells take care of these.
-7. Special note on dataset import and data extraction
+7. Special note on dataset import and data extraction:-

     a.
 For Weblog, execute codes in cell under 3b only.
 Please ignore codes in cell under 3a and 4

     b.
 For CYBERSHAKE, GENOME, MONTAGE execute codes in cell under 3a and 4.
 Please ignore codes in cell under 3b

     c.
 The default dataset chosen in text cell 3a is MONTAGE.
 Please read the text on how to change the dataset.
 Note- This is the only way to switch between dataset (except WEBLOG).

 The output are available either as console output (generally results) or are saved under folder ./drive/MyDrive/files